et3lmonline/et3lmonline-content/python_setup_dev_environment.md

     - Python Debugger
   - Jupyter: for notebooks support
   - isort: Import organization support for Python files using isort.
+  - Black Formatter: Formatting support for Python files using the Black formatter
+    ```bash
+    # check whether black is installed or not
+    pip freeze | findstr black # window
+    pip freeze | grep black # linux

+    # install black package if not installed
+    pip install black
+    ```
   - Extra:
     - Ruff